 Automation tools create triggers for specific circumstances in your processes.
-So, when something happens in one of your eCommerce apps, it starts a workflow that performs an action within another app.
-Zapier is a popular automation platform, and we also recommend looking at Alloy and Pandium.
+So, when something happens in one of your eCommerce apps, it starts a workflow that performs an action within another app (Zapier is a popular automation platform).

 IPaaS and mapping apps

 IPaaS (Integration Platform as a Service) and mapping apps act as the glue between your eCommerce platform and your ERP systems.

 IPaaS refers to a suite of cloud services that enable the development, execution, and governance of integration flows across a myriad of processes, services, and data.

 These integrations can work on premises or in the cloud for both physical and online stores.
 They also have the power to work within individual businesses or across multiple organizations.
 IPaaS serves as a centralized hub for communication between your apps, APIs and SaaS apps, and eCommerce platforms, making it a powerful component of any eCommerce integration.

 Some IPaaS and mapping apps to consider for your eCommerce business include: